winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 124\.
 “Monks, you must look within yourselves.
 If you find resentments like those that are disruptive, you must gather as a unified assembly and employ broad methods to root out these sources of conflict.
 Moreover, you must focus your attention and observe yourselves.
 If the bond of resentment has ceased, you should employ methods to restrain your minds.
 Don’t let it arise again.
 {:#p124}

 125\.
-“Monks, *[2] wayward dishonesty, [3] stingy jealousy, [4] fraud and falsehoods, [5] not abandoning mistakes because of one’s own views, and [6] being deluded by wrong and extreme views are likewise.*
+“Monks, <em>[2] wayward dishonesty, [3] stingy jealousy, [4] fraud and falsehoods, [5] not abandoning mistakes because of one’s own views, and [6] being deluded by wrong and extreme views are likewise.</em>
 {:#p125}

 126\.
-“There are another six things, which are six elements: The earth element, fire element, water element, air element, space element, and consciousness element.
+“There are another six things, which are six elements: The earth element, fire element, water element, air element, space element, and awareness element.
 {:#p126}

 127\.
 “There are another six things, which are six observations: The eye observing forms, ear observing sounds, nose … odors … tongue … flavors … body … touches … mind observing notions.